bungle/lua-resty-validation/README.md

 So the last 2 arguments to conditional validation factory validators are the `truthy` and `falsy` values.
-Every other argument is passed to the validator actual validation factory validator.
+Every other argument is passed to the actual validation factory validator.

 #### Examples